-A tomato is a nutrient-dense superfood that offers benefit to a range of bodily systems.
-Its nutritional content supports healthful skin, weight loss, and heart health.
+A tomato is a nutrient-dense superfood that offers benefits to a range of bodily systems.
+The nutritional content of tomatoes can help support healthful skin, weight loss, and heart health.

 Despite the popularity of tomatoes, it was only 200 years ago that they were thought to be poisonous in the United States (U.S.) This is likely to be because the plant belongs to the toxic nightshade family.

 Tomatoes are now the fourth most popular fresh-market vegetable behind potatoes, lettuce, and onions.
 This article will examine their powerful health benefits, nutritional content, ways to include more tomatoes in the diet, and the risks of tomato consumption.

 Fast facts on tomatoes